Dan Dan Noodles are a traditional street food from Sichuan, China and can easily be recreated in your home kitchen!

 See my VEGETARIAN recipes here.

-Dan Dan noddles are intensely flavorful—rich in all sorts of umami goodness!
+Dan Dan noodles are intensely flavorful—rich in all sorts of umami goodness!

 Packing an intensely earthy-sweet and savory flavor.